EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

 * interfaces and implementations as conventional Python classes that are linked through inheritance
-* interfaces as special Python classes that are linked to implementations by a special mechanism using metaclasses
+* interfaces as special Python classes that are linked to implementations by a custom mechanism.

 Whereas the first approach is straightforward and easy to implement and handle it has also some serious drawbacks.
 Most importantly it does